Saruultugs/ewallet/README.md

 }
 ```

+And you can access the Admin Panel web interface via `http://localhost:4000/admin`
+using the credentials provided during the seed.

 All set!
 Start playing around with the API using the Swagger docs below to learn more about the available endpoints.
 Enjoy!

 - [eWallet API](/apps/ewallet_api/swagger-doc.yaml)